-Trump To Speak At White House Saturday, First Public Event Since COVID-19 Diagnosis
+Trump To Speak At White House Saturday, 1st Public Event Since COVID-19 Diagnosis

 Late Friday afternoon, the Trump campaign announced the president would deliver remarks at the Orlando Sanford International Airport in Florida on Monday at 7 p.m.
 ET.

-This will be the first time Trump has traveled since Thursday, Oct.
-1, when he tested positive for the coronavirus.
+This will be the first time Trump has traveled since an Oct.
+1 fundraiser, after which he tested positive for the coronavirus.